hongyusu/hongyusu.github.io/amt/_posts/2017-01-06-spark-streaming-kafka-avro-and-registry.md

    producer.close();
    ```
-   The code will generate to a Kafka _test_ topic 100 lines of records.
+   The will generate to a Kafka _test_ topic 100 lines of records.

 1. Compile and run
    1. Code should be compiled with _gradle_.
 First, generate a gradle wrapper